mehersam/TASBEFlowAnalytics/README.md

-This is the TASBE Flow Analytics package, release 1.0.0-alpha
+TASBE Flow Analytics package provides a user friendly environment to analyze flow cytometry data.

+INSTALLATION

  This project is intended to be run using either Matlab or Octave.
-To use the package, you should either add it to your path, e.g.:

-    addpath('path to package');
+A getting started document to guide users through installation can be found here.

+WORKFLOW

 In use of this package, you will typically want to split your processing into three stages: